Shares rise on U.S. housing data; Ukraine vote looms

 By Herbert Lash

-NEW YORK Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, but yields on Treasuries fell on uncertainty about elections in Ukraine over the weekend.
+New York Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, but yields on Treasuries fell over uncertainty about elections in Ukraine over the weekend.

 The benchmark S&P 500 rose above a closing record high set 10 days ago, but was still shy of an all-time intraday high above 1,900.
 MSCI's measure of global equity performance closed in on all-time peaks last seen in November 2007.

-But the gains were likely a precursor to selling pressure before the close, when U.S. investors are likely to fret about the outcome of the Ukraine elections over a long weekend.
+But gains were likely a precursor to selling pressure before the close when U.S. investors are likely to fret about the outcome of the Ukraine elections over a long weekend.

 "You had a positive data point this morning with the new home sales and the revision of the prior month, so all that's great," said Philip Orlando, chief equity market strategist at Federated Investors in New York.

-"But it would not surprise me if we saw some profit-taking towards the end of the day to position going into the long weekend with this Ukraine-Russia standoff out there on the horizon," he added.
+"But it would not surprise me if we saw some profit-taking toward the end of the day to position going into the long weekend with this Ukraine-Russia standoff out there on the horizon," Orlando said.

-Sales of new U.S. single-family homes rose more than expected in April and the number of houses on the market hit a 3-1/2 year-high, further signs the housing recovery is poised to regain steam, the Commerce Department said.
+Sales of new U.S. single-family homes rose more than expected in April and the number of houses on the market hit a 3-1/2 year-high, further signs the sputtering housing recovery was poised to regain steam, the Commerce Department said.
+(Full Story)

 "European parliamentary elections and Ukraine elections are key events in the near term which could be driving people into the safety of U.S. Treasuries," said Robbert Van Batenburg, director of market strategy at Newedge USA LLC in New York.